croqaz/img-db/docs/readme.md

 - maker-model: the camera maker and model, if the photo was created with a phone, or a camera (this will be empty if the image doesn't have this info)
 - top-colors: a list of dominant colors from the image.
 Eg: "#000000=50" (this means the image has 50% black, so it's very dark)
 - different [content hashes](hashes.md) like: BLAKE2B, SHA224, SHA256, SHA512, MD5, which are not useful unless you are paranoia about having absolutely unique images
-- different [visual hashes](hashes.md) like: ahash, dhash, vhash, bhash, etc, which are useful for detecting duplicates in the archive
+- different [visual hashes](hashes.md) like: ahash, dhash, vhash, bhash, etc, which are very useful for detecting duplicates in the archive
-- different EXIF, IPTC, XMP metadata extracted from a photo like: ISO, aperture, shutter speed, rating, keywords, labels, headline, caption
+- different EXIF, IPTC, XMP metadata extracted from a photo like: ISO, aperture, focal length, shutter speed, rating, keywords, labels, headline, caption

-The DB is actually a HTML file that you could open in your browser, but if you imported tons of images (more than 10k), you coult crash your browser, so maybe don't do it because this file is not for you, unless you want to debug it.
-To make it useful for you, it's better to use the "gallery" feature to export the DB into a user friendly HTML file, limited to 1000 images per file.
+The DB is actually a HTML file that you could open in your browser, but if you imported tons of images (more than 10k), you could crash your browser, so maybe don't do it; the DB file is not for you, unless you want to debug it.
+To make it useful for you, it's better to use the "gallery" feature to export the DB into a user friendly HTML file, by default limited to 1000 images per file.

 Import flags, all are optional except for the inputs: